What is the average salary in Olympia, WA?

 Dental Hygienist

-Dental Hygienists clean teeth and educate patients.
-They work in dental offices.
-They help prevent dental diseases and maintain oral health.
+Dental Hygienists clean teeth and educate patients on oral health.
+They work in dental clinics and offices.
+Top employers are local dental practices.

 Find Dental Hygienist jobs in Olympia, WA